Areas the Federal Emergency Management Agency (FEMA) labels based on their likelihood for flooding.

 FEMA describes some flood zones as Special Flood Hazard Areas.
 Homeowners in a SHFA usually have to get flood insurance if they want a federally-backed mortgage.
 Flood Zones A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, V1-V30, VE, and V are all SHFAs.

 FEMA gives each zone a letter grade based on the type and likelihood of flooding.
-Zones with a letter grade of A or V are considered high-risk areas with a one in four chance of flooding during a 30-year mortgage period.
-Those with letter grades of B, C, or X are considered low to moderate risk zones but still account for 20 to 25 percent of National Flood Insurance Program claims each year.
+Zones with a letter grade of A or V are considered high-risk areas with a one-in-four chance of flooding during a 30-year mortgage period.
+Those with letter grades of B, C, or X are considered low to moderate-risk zones but still account for 20% to 25% of National Flood Insurance Program claims each year.

 Those in A and V zones may have subgrades of risk denoted by another letter or number.
 And anyone in Zone D sits in an undetermined risk zone.
 Let’s look at each zone in more detail.

 Flood Zone A is a high-risk flood zone that has a 1% chance of flooding each year.
 Over the course of a 30-year mortgage, the likelihood of a flood is 26%.
 There are no detailed analyses of areas in Flood Zone A, so there are no depths or base flood elevations (BFE) in this zone.

 Flood Zone AE is a newer version of what used to be Flood Zones A1-A30.
 These zones have a BFE that’s used to determine the rate as shown in FEMA’s Flood Insurance Rate Map (FIRM).
 These areas are subject to a 1% chance of flooding annually and are mandatory flood insurance areas.

 Those living in Flood Zone AH also have a 1% annual likelihood of flooding.
 This flooding is generally labeled with the probability of one to three feet of water that pools in areas.
-True to Flood Zone A, this area has a 26% chance of flooding over the course of a 30-years mortgage.
+True to Flood Zone A, this area has a 26% chance of flooding over the course of a 30-year mortgage.
 These are mandatory insurance zones that have BFEs derived at selected intervals on the map.